 Under the Alternative Minimum Tax, or AMT, taxpayers must compute taxes twice, once using the traditional method, and again using AMT.
 When calculating with AMT, tax preference items, such as deductions for excess intangible drilling costs, are added back to adjusted gross income, less the allowable AMT itemized deduction.
 Once the AMT calculation is completed, it is compared to the traditional tax calculation.
 The taxpayer must then pay the higher amount calculated through the two methods.

 Input information of an investment you are considering, or information for a theoretical investment, to see what kinds of tax benefits an individual investor can expect.
-For more information on typical cost projections, contact a Smart Oil and Gas representative at email@example.com.
+For more information, contact a Smart Oil and Gas representative toll-free at 833-645-4500.

 The tax incentive information and tax calculator are not a forecast or projection.
 They merely provide, on a hypothetical basis, potential tax savings.
 The tax information contained herein was not intended or written to be used nor can it be used by any taxpayer for the purpose of avoiding penalties that may be imposed on the recipient or any taxpayer or for promoting, recommending or marketing to another party any matter discussed herein.
 This information does not attempt to present a detailed explanation of the federal income tax treatment of an investment and is directed primarily to a prospective investor who is currently an individual and a citizen of the United States not residing abroad.
 Additional considerations not addressed in this information may apply to a prospective investor that is a corporation, estate, partnership, tax-exempt entity, trust or individual not a citizen of the United States residing within its borders and such persons are cautioned to consult their tax advisors before participating in an investment.
 The tax benefits of oil and gas exploration do not eliminate the risks.
 Each prospective investor should seek advice based on the taxpayer’s particular circumstances from an independent tax adviser.

-The Insider’s Guide and Investor Checklist are neither an offer to sell nor a solicitation of an offer to buy.
+The Insider’s Guide to Investing in Oil and Gas Wells is neither an offer to sell nor a solicitation of an offer to buy.
 The information contained therein is for informational purposes only.

 I am an Accredited Investor (Annual income of $200,000+ and/or net worth of $1 million+)